Skip to Content

 interface ITtscCompilerDiagnostic { file: string | null; // null for global diagnostics category: "error" | "warning" | "suggestion" | "message"; code: number | string; // numeric for TS, string for plugin codes start?: number; // 0-based char offset length?: number; line?: number; // 1-based, display convention character?: number; // 1-based, display convention messageText: string; // chains are pre-flattened }

 When the host process exits non-zero but produced no parsable diagnostics, ttsc synthesizes a { code: "TTSC_PROCESS", category: "error" } entry that carries the captured stderr/stdout.
+The same entry is seeded when a plugin fails without reporting structured diagnostics and ttsc recovers pure TypeScript errors through its independent no-emit check, so the recovered type errors never displace the plugin failure.
 Embedders can branch on code to detect this synthesized case.

 Plugins